learn-co-students/london-ds-100719/mod_4/project/Mod4_Project_README.md

 #### Visualizations

-Regression is an area of data science that lend themselves well to intuitive data visualizations. **_Any findings worth mentioning in this problem are probably also worth visualizing_**.
+Regression / Time series is an area of data science that lend themselves well to intuitive data visualizations. **_Any findings worth mentioning in this problem are probably also worth visualizing_**.
 Your notebook should make use of data visualizations as appropriate to make your findings obvious to any readers.

 Also, remember that if a visualization is worth creating, then it's also worth taking the extra few minutes to make sure that it is easily understandable and well-formatted.
 When creating visualizations, make sure that they have: